overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 If you interact with Legacy code, your code instantly turns legacy

 # I have the "Power"Mock
 Are you saying one can't achieve high test coverage with these obstacles?
 The obstacle is the way and I have the **"Power"Mock**.
-Some of the powerful things that it lets you do are:
+These are some of the dark powers it gives you:

 - Suppress
   - `this` and `super` constructor